xyfffff/rethink_mcts_for_tsp/README.md

 ## Citation
+You can find the arXiv version of the paper here: https://arxiv.org/abs/2406.03503.

 > 🌟 If you find this resource helpful, please consider starting this repository and cite our research:

 ```bibtex